-The Geometry course fosters an understanding of the special properties of two and three-dimensional figures and emphasizes the relationship among points, lines, angles, triangles, polygons, & circles.
-Organization of information using inductive/deductive reasoning to draw logical conclusions and algebraic problem-solving skills will be stressed.
+The Honors Geometry course fosters an understanding of the special properties of two and three-dimensional figures and emphasizes the relationship among points, lines, planes, angles, triangles, polygons, and circles.
+Organization of information using inductive/deductive reasoning to draw logical conclusions, advanced algebraic problem-solving skills, and formal deductive proofs will be stressed.